richardmable/personalwebsitereal/readme.md

 * Make photo gallery more visually appealing.
 * Links to full size photos.
 * Better content in the "About" section.
+* Rework backgrounds so additional content can be put in without needing to adjust height parameter to pixels to fit content.